zhanghongchuang/perp-dex-tools/README_EN.md

 ## Multi-Exchange Trading Bot

-A modular trading bot that supports multiple exchanges including EdgeX, Backpack, Paradex, and Aster.
+A modular trading bot that supports multiple exchanges including EdgeX, Backpack, Paradex, Aster, and Lighter.
 The bot implements an automated strategy that places orders and automatically closes them at a profit.

 ## Referral Links (Enjoy fee rebates and benefits)